appcelerator-developer-relations/appc-sample-notifywatch/README.md

 **Or...** Supporting Apple Watch without the Kit/OS2.

 ## Titanium & Apple Watch
-Titanium 4.1 already supports linking a WatchKit Extension built in Xcode and our September 2015 release adds support for linking and communicating with Watch OS 2 apps built using Swift.
-Of course we are also working on solutions to build an actual Watch OS 2 app in JavaScript using Titanium.
+Titanium 4.1 already supports linking a WatchKit Extension built in Xcode, and our upcoming September 2015 release adds support for linking and communicating with Watch OS 2 apps built using Swift.
+Of course we are also working on the ability to build an actual Watch OS 2 app in JavaScript using Titanium.
 But today I will show how you can support the Apple Watch without any of that using Titanium 3.4.0 or later.

 ## Interactive Notifications
-What I personally use most of the Apple Watch are interactive notifications.
-Third party apps often are painfully slow, although I assume that will improve when they will run on the watch with Watch OS 2.
+What I personally use most on the Apple Watch are interactive notifications.
+Third party apps often are painfully slow, although I assume that will improve once they are able to run on the watch with Watch OS 2.

-Interactive notifications were already [available](http://docs.appcelerator.com/platform/latest/#!/guide/iOS_Interactive_Notifications) for phone and tablet since iOS 8 and Titanium 3.4.0, but proved to be even more useful on the watch.
+Interactive notifications have been [available](http://docs.appcelerator.com/platform/latest/#!/guide/iOS_Interactive_Notifications) for phone and tablet since iOS 8 and Titanium 3.4.0, but proved to be even more useful on the Watch.
 Getting a notification about an incoming message is fine, but if I don't have to grab my phone to reply we are really talking — literally!
-I rather still use my phone instead of having to type or dictate on my watch, but interactive notifications are great for selecting a quick reply or actions like *Mark as Read*.
+I'd still rather use my phone instead of having to type or dictate on my watch, but interactive notifications are great for selecting a quick reply or actions like *Mark as Read*.

 ## Sample App
-I've build a [sample messenger app](https://github.com/appcelerator-developer-relations/appc-sample-notifywatch) to show you how it works.
+I've built a [sample messenger app](https://github.com/appcelerator-developer-relations/appc-sample-notifywatch) to show you how it works.
 It's a simple WhatsApp-like messaging app.
 Every time you send a message, a pretty dumb bot will reply with a random answer after 4 seconds.
 This allows you to move the app to the background or lock your phone to see what happens in different scenarios.

 The repository includes [screenshots of different types of interactive notifications](https://github.com/appcelerator-developer-relations/appc-sample-notifywatch/tree/master/screenshots).

 ![screenshots](screenshots/screenshots.png)

-> **NOTE:** As you can see, actions [titles](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.App.iOS.UserNotificationAction-property-title) can contain emojis — yeah!
+> **NOTE:** As you can see, action [titles](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.App.iOS.UserNotificationAction-property-title) can contain emojis — yeah!

 ## Architecture
 I tried to keep the app as simple as possible.